HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 wearing this hat and when they are wearing the product owner hat.
 When they're acting in their product owner role they should be careful not to overrule other product owners whether consciously or not.

-Naturally, aims and indicators are likely not a paerfect solution.
+Naturally, aims and indicators are likely not a perfect solution.
 Whilst they have pros:

 1) Allows teams to adapt quickly to changing circumstances without a formal planning cycle and communication up and down the planning stack, as long as the metric is still valid.